kisstamasj/notes/Azure development path/AZ-900 Microsoft Azure Fundamentals/2-could-concepts.md

 ### Capital and Operational Expenditure

 #### Capital Expenditure (CapEx)
-- Money spent by a business or organisation on acquiring or maintaining fixed, such as land, builings, and equipment.
+- Money spent by a business or organisation on acquiring or maintaining fixed, such as land, buildings, and equipment.
 - Ex: Buying more servers
 - Large upfront investment.